max-yip/MTRX2700_Group3_ThursAM_Final_Assignment/minutes/minutes_04_25.md

 - Demonstrate current ideas and challenges
 - Brainstorm new ideas
 - Create a final task description
-- Design of system diagrams
+- Design of system block diagram and flowchart

 ### New Items:
 - Defined responsibilities for each group member